spresse1/system-utilities/rsyncbackup/README.md

 (day) on both success or failure.
 QUIET gives only error output.
 VERBOSE turns on set -x and shows the commands being run.

+Next, on your target, create the appropriate user, install keys and make sure directories exist.
+Particularly, under backupdir, make sure you have directories named weekly, monthly and yearly.

 Finally, it is recommended that you configure your cron manager to send mail containing the output of cron jobs.
 However, this is left as an excercise to the reader.
 (I'm not just being an academic ass, this